Nice to be with you on this, the last Friday of summer.

 What is your suggestion?

-Support support revolution in Iran.
+Support revolution in Iran.

-Uh the overwhelming majority of the Iranian people hate this regime.
+The overwhelming majority of the Iranian people hate this regime.

-And this was a poll that the people being polled knew was being taken by the information ministry.
+And this was a poll that the people being polled knew was being taken by the Information Ministry.

 In other words, it was a loyalty check.

-And the poor guy who headed up the poll made the mistake of publishing the results and he hasn't been heard from since I'm sure of that.
+And the poor guy who headed up the poll made the mistake of publishing the results, and he hasn't been heard from since.

 What do you say?

-I can't imagine that if the president stands up and says we're on the side of the Iranian people we want to see an end to this regime we're not going to attack you we're not going to bomb you and so forth.
+I can't imagine that if the president stands up and says, we're on the side of the Iranian people, we want to see an end to this regime.

-And Iran is the classic case of that and it's just baffling to me why it is that we have supported freedom movements all over Eastern Europe and in countries from the Philippines to the Ivory Coast, but not in Iran, where we have every reason to expect that we'll win.
+And it's just baffling to me why it is that we have supported freedom movements all over Eastern Europe and in countries from the Philippines to the Ivory Coast, but not in Iran, where we have every reason to expect that we'll win.

-I mean Tom Friedman, no neo con he calls Iran the biggest red state in the Middle East.
+I mean, Tom Friedman, no neocon he, calls Iran the biggest red state in the Middle East.

-The Iranian people are wildly pro-American, pro-Western and so forth.
+The Iranian people are wildly pro-American, pro-Western, and so forth.

 They want an end to this.

-We should help them it'll be very interesting to see how this plays out given what has happened in Iraq and and uh the people who say that we have made no uh positive moves who have denied any kind of success from the beginning and and in fact maybe even fear any kind of success and there has been quite a bit of it.
+It'll be very interesting to see how this plays out, given what has happened in Iraq and the people who say that we have made no positive moves, who have denied any kind of success from the beginning, and in fact, maybe even fear any kind of success.

 We just don't hear about it very often in the institutional media.